Skip to main content

 Harrison builds teams, inspires through storytelling, and communicates complex design ideas to both technical and non-technical audiences to ensure that products are as effective as they are beautiful.

-Currently, he’s a Senior Product Design Manager at LinkedIn, where he focuses on people management and building the vision for consumer and enterprise experiences.
+Currently, he’s a Director of Product Design at LinkedIn, where he focuses on people management and building the vision for consumer and enterprise experiences.

 Outside of work, he enjoys contributing to the UX Design community through articles, interviews, and speaking about all things design.
 This interest inspired him to launch Technically Speaking with Harrison Wheeler, a podcast about BIPOC designers, entrepreneurs & technologists sharing their unique challenges, triumphs, and the “why” behind their decisions.